yasmin-alshurafa/performing-robots/Midterm Project/journal.md

 ![](IMG6.jpg)

-- I finally soldered the other pair of DC gearmotors and connected them to the H-bridge to test if they worked.
-At first, the DC gearmotors didn't work.
+- I finally soldered the other pair of DC gear motors and connected them to the H-bridge to test if they worked.
+At first, the DC gear motors didn't work.
 The H-bridge was powered but the red light on the H-bridge was very dim.
 I thought the issue was with the battery.
 However, it wasn't.
-I realzied that my Arduino was powered from the battery without it being connected to the laptop, that's when I figured out that there was something wrong with my wiring.
-It turns out the that the wire connecting the GND from the H-bridge was connected to the 5V on the Arduino.
-I got it fixed and connected the GND to the GND and by that it worked.
-I uploaded a simple code to test the DC gearmotors and they worked.
+I realized that my Arduino was powered from the battery without it being connected to the laptop, that's when I figured out that there was something wrong with my wiring.
+It turns out that the wire connecting the GND from the H-bridge was connected to the 5V on the Arduino.
+I got it fixed and connected the GND to the GND and by that, it worked.
+I uploaded a simple code to test the DC gear motors and they worked.

 - The soldered DC gearmotors: